Stereo-Electronic Factors Influencing the Stability of Hydroperoxyalkyl Radicals: Transferability of Chemical Trends across Hydrocarbons and ab initio Methods: Methods

-Summarizing the results for the \rxnone{} path for acyclic and alicyclic hydrocarbons, across all model and validation systems, we have plotted the reaction energies along with the barrier heights in FIG.~\ref{summary_all}.
-The region spanned by 5-membered TSs (pink region) and 6-membered TSs (yellow region) are shaded.
-The central zone (peach region) consists of both types of TS1.
 It is evident from the plot that all acyclic systems (red circles) lie in the endothermic region (right side of FIG.~\ref{summary_all}).
 For alicyclic systems, except for cyclohexyl and cyclohexenyl hydrocarbons, all the other systems exothermically produce $\cdot$QOOH.
 The four low-lying points on the left side of the plot are the rationally designed systems: $cy$-hep-2 (blue circle), $cy$-hep-3 (blue circle), $cy$-hep-4 (blue circle), and $cy$-hex-2 (green circle).
 The lowest barrier height and the most exothermic \rxnone{} corresponds to the $cy$-hex-2 system.
 Three points have a lower barrier height and a more exothermic reaction than $cy$-hep-2 reported by Savee \textit{et al.} (as highlighted in the plot).
-Based on the energetics, it can be said that these three systems may show longer lifetimes facilitating their experimental detection.
+Based on the energetics, one may expect these three systems to have long lifetimes facilitating their experimental detection.